 You love borrowing your sister's sports car.
-So much faster than your always-reliable, but boring commuter hybrid.
-She doesn't need to worry about an accident because you are always careful and have full coverage insurance, right?
-Except, this time, your history of defensive driving didn't work out.
-You are involved in a three-car collision and her sports car received substantial property damage.
+It's so much faster than your reliable but boring commuter hybrid.
+She doesn't need to worry about an auto accident because you are always careful and have full auto insurance coverage, right?
+Except this time, your history of defensive driving didn't work out.
+You were involved in a three-car collision, and her sports car received substantial property damage.

 Car Insurance Follows the Car, Not the Driver